op2-platforms/op2cad/README.md

 2. Because Git is well integrated with many IDE like [Visual Studio Code](https://code.visualstudio.com/), getting your text edditing technic from Zero to Hero in a breeze.
 3. Because we are facing labour shortages all around the world...
 That we cannot afford working in silos anymore!
 Git make open source project easely deployable/maintainable for everyone.

 Finaly, CAD content is only serving as support files and is delivered as a package to make the whole setup as quick and easy as it can be.

+> Be aware!
+CAD files, images and other heavy files will be limited as much as possible to prevent having a to voluminous repository.
+This repository may be couple to another centralized platform for managing those heavier files in the futur.

 ## Git Config